-I took a little bit of time to reflect on the content that I have been writing.
+I took a little bit of time to reflect on the content that I have been writing, what can I learn from it and how I can reuse these learnings?
 Specifically what are people finding of interest?
 This couldn’t happen without people actually reading the content, so thank you for reading; feel free to come back on a regular basis.
 Over the past six months readers like you have found the following articles of most interest.
 In reverse order

-Re-use, Re-edit, Remix and Recycle – if you read the industry publications we here about personalised ad creative driven by ad targeting.
+Reuse, Re-edit, Remix and Recycle – if you read the industry publications we here about personalised ad creative driven by ad targeting.
 But often the core creative and is created unnecessarily.
 Instead, what’s the minimum viable creative tweak that can be used?
+How do we extend the smart processes of reuse, re-edit, remix and recycling into this world?

 This Wasn’t The Internet We Envisaged – in the word’s of Terry Pratchet: